MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-build-numbers-and-release-dates.md

 | 16.0.0 | Preview 1 | December 4, 2018 | 16.0.28329.73 |

 > [!NOTE]
-> For a list of the build numbers and release dates for the previous version, see [Visual Studio 2017 build numbers and release dates](visual-studio-build-numbers-and-release-dates.md?view=vs-2017&preserve-view=true)
+> For a list of the build numbers and release dates for the *previous* version, see [Visual Studio 2017 build numbers and release dates](visual-studio-build-numbers-and-release-dates.md?view=vs-2017&preserve-view=true).
+>
+>And for a list of the build numbers and release dates for the *next* version, see [Visual Studio 2022 build numbers and release dates](visual-studio-build-numbers-and-release-dates.md?view=vs-2022&preserve-view=true).

 ::: moniker-end